allenjromano/digitalpedagogy2019/syllabus.md

 This course serves multiple purposes.
 It is...
 1. an introduction to pedagogy and the scholarship on pedagogy
 2. an introduction to digital pedagogy (its methods, tools, and research)
-3. the required training for FSU graduate student teaching (i.e. FSU policies, how to use FSU resources and tools, etc.)
+3. an opportunity to prepare materials and become familiar with content that graduate students will teach in coming semesters.
-4. an opportunity to prepare materials and become familiar with content that graduate students will teach in coming semesters.
+4. the required training for graduate students to teach at FSU (i.e. policies, procedures, FSU tools and various other nonsense)

 Given the multiple goals that this class must fulfill, the format of the course addresses each of these areas in terms.
-For each class session, we will devote the first part of the class to areas 1 and 2.
+For each class session, we will devote the first part of each class session to areas 1 and 2.
 We will devote the second part to goals 3 and 4.

 ### Schedule